StonedEdge/Retro-Lite-CM4/README.md

 e) cd /home/pi/RetroliteOSD sudo make - compile the Retro Lite CM4 C script

-f) Navigate to the /etc directory and add the below lines to allow the code to run in perpetuity
+f) Navigate to the /etc directory and add the below lines to allow the code to run at startup to the rc.local file

 cd /home/pi/RetroliteOSD
 sudo ./retrolite &
 sudo ./hdmi_script.sh &

 g) sudo reboot - Reboot to enable all changes